XMAMan/SmallSI/readme.md

 If you would apply the gravity bevore Step 2 then this would change the velocity from each body and in the constructor from each constraint-object the Bias-Function would use a wrong velocity-value to calculate the bias.
 If you apply gravity after step 4, it will not be taken into account in the constraint loop.
 The resulting $V_2$ is then wrong.
 Thats the reason why the gravity is exactly at step 3 after bias-calculation and bevore the constraint-impulse-loop.

 I hope this little guide is a good help for understanding how a physics engines works.
+Let me know if there is something not clear enough.

 Related work
 ------------